top of page

 I was tasked with designing up to 15+ new missions/levels for the game.
 The first three of which had already been designed.
 The extra challenge was all these missions would be in the same level environment.
 Which creates a challenge in keeping the missions engaging.
 Usually in level design I would first establish the intentions and then design the environment based on my goals.
 For example, in the FPS Ureal Tournament the movement system is designed to be very fast therefore as a level designer you should make sure there are no sharp turns.
 Meaning the game design and mechanics of the game should always influence level design.

-keeping them fresh and interesting, I tried a very logical approach.
-I identified all the potential
+and keeping them fresh and interesting, I tried a very logical approach.
+I identified all the

-objectives the player could be given and alongside this the types of characters the player
+potential objectives the player could be given and alongside this the types of characters the

-could use.
-Doing this I was then able to create a basic pattern for objectives and characters
+player could use.
+Doing this I was then able to create a basic pattern for objectives and

-going through all the levels.
-I then increased the quality of both character types and objective
+characters going through all the levels.
+I then increased the quality of both character types

-types needed to complete the mission.
-This enabled me to have a starting point when
+and objective types needed to complete the mission.
+This enabled me to have a starting

-designing a large quantity of missions but knowing for certain that each one had a slightly
+point when designing a large quantity of missions but knowing for certain that each one

 Below are some screenshots of my planning process and some 2D designs for some of the